Find out what it takes for a glass to be a beer clean glass.

 Sheeting Test

-The sheeting test involves dipping a glass in water.
+The sheeting test involves dipping the glass in water.
 If the glass is clean, the water will evenly coat it.
 If there is an invisible film, the water will break up into droplets on the inside surface.

 Salt Test